-As an accountant or accounting firm, you have client identification obligations when you engage in the activities described at the beginning of section 2.
-You have to take the following measures to ascertain the identity of individuals or to confirm the existence of entities (entities meaning: corporations, trusts, partnerships, funds, and unincorporated associations or organizations), subject to the general exceptions in subsection 4.2.
+As a real estate broker or sales representative, or as a real estate developer, you have client identification obligations when you engage in any of the activities described in section 1.

+You have to take the following measures to ascertain the identity of individuals to confirm the existence of entities (entities meaning: corporations, trusts, partnerships, funds, and unincorporated associations or organizations), subject to the general exceptions in subsection 4.2.

 Subsections 4.3 to 4.5 explain the need to ascertain the identity of an individual when an event triggers the requirement.
-In these events, you must ascertain the identity of an individual, unless an exception applies as explained below.
+In these events, you must ascertain the identity of an individual, unless an exception applies as explained in 4.2.
+However, some exceptions apply for existing clients and transactions with public bodies or large corporations, as explained in subsection 4.2.